takaobaltazar/sap-capm-bookshop/Day-1-Exercise1-Getting-Started-with-CDS.md

-# Week 1 Exercises
+# Day 1 Exercise
-This is a reference of Code for Week 1 Exercise.
+This is a reference of Code for Day 1 Exercise.

-## Week 1 Unit 3 Excercise

 ### Define Data Model
 ```cds